bbauska/ufo-mcdonald/README.md

 ignored.
 A famous case in UFO annals involved a B-29 over the Gulf of Mexico, where several unknowns were tracked on the airborne scopes and were seen simultaneously by crew men, moving under the aircraft as they passed by (Refs.
 4, 10, 25).
 This one is still carried as Unidentified in official files.
 Still another famous combined radar- visual case, which Hynek has termed "one of the most puzzling cases I have studied," occurred between Rapid City and Bismarck on August 5, 1953.
 It involved both ground and airborne radar and ground and airborne visual sightings, but is far too long and complex to recapitulate here.
 Perhaps the above suffices to indicate that UFOs are at times seen on radar and have been seen for many years.
 The question of why we don't hear a great deal about such sightings, especially with newer and more elaborate surveillance radars, is a reasonable question.
-Some of the answers to that one are posed by the statement of Dr.
-Robert M. L. Baker, Jr., in these proceedings.
+Some of the answers to that one are posed by the statement of Dr. Robert M. L. Baker, Jr., in these proceedings.
 Other parts of the answer must be omitted here.

-WHY AREN'T THERE NUMEROUS PHOTOS OF UFOs IF THEY REALLY EXIST?
+<h2 id="ch14">WHY AREN'T THERE NUMEROUS PHOTOS OF UFOs IF THEY REALLY EXIST?</h2>
 Here is a question for which I regard available answers as still unsatisfactory.
 I concede that it does seem reasonable to expect that there should, over the past 20 years, be substantially more good photos than are known to exist.
 Although I do not regard that puzzle as satisfactorily answered, neither do I think that it can be safely concluded that